holepunchto/hypercore/README.md

 #### `const batch = await core.verifyFullyRemote(proof)`

-Return merkle tree batch from proof.
-Will throw if proof cannot be verified.
+Return the merkle tree batch from the proof.
+Will throw if the proof cannot be verified.

 Note that you cannot seek & provide a block / hash request when upgrading.